‘Moral obligation’ to contribute to Horizon scandal redress, says Fujitsu boss

 “I think it was 53 days before they asked three very simple questions.
 It’s madness, the whole thing is madness.
 And there’s no transparency behind it, which is even more frustrating.
 We do not know what’s happening to these cases once they disappear in there.”

-Wrongfully convicted former subpostmistress Jo Hamilton said it was “almost like you’re being retried … it just goes on and on and on”.
+Mr Bates appeared before MPs alongside wrongfully convicted former subpostmistress Jo Hamilton, who also described frustrations with the pace of compensation payouts.

-Solicitor Neil Hudgell told MPs only three of his former subpostmaster clients who had been criminally convicted had received compensation.
+Solicitor Neil Hudgell echoed those concerns during his stint in front of MPs, telling the committee only three of his former subpostmaster clients who had been criminally convicted had received compensation.

-He said: “Within the convicted cohort of clients that we have, of the 73, three have been fully paid out.”

-He told the Business and Trade Committee: “It sounds perverse to say this, but I’m not sure that enough resources are thrown at it in terms of the right results into the right areas.

 Lord Arbuthnot, a member of the Horizon compensation advisory board and a long-time campaigner on the issue, said he wanted the redress process finalised by the end of the year.